What is Sensor Calibration and Why is it Important?In this video and article I will share with you my experience about sensor calibration.

 In this article, you will learn that the answer to that question is: “Sensor Calibration”.

 Sensor calibration is an adjustment or set of adjustments performed on a sensor or instrument to make that instrument function as accurately, or error free, as possible.
+These are some of the advantages of calibration.

 1. Errors in Sensor Measurement